ararog/deboa/deboa-macros/README.md

 **deboa-macros** is a collection of macros for deboa.
-It used to be the home of bora macro, which has been moved to its own crate but it will continue to exist in this crate for backwards compatibility.
+It used to be the home of bora macro, which has been moved to vamo-macros crate.

 ## Features